bigchewy/PicklesTreatMachine/README.md

 5) If motion is detected (aka the dog enters the view), take and then save a video

 6) Send that video back to the person who initially triggered the event, right now via email.

+The Illustrator files can be used to create your own Treat Machine, perhaps using a laser cutter.
+The Base is an 18x24" sheet and I generally use 1/4" acrylic.
+The outer cylinder is 12" long and has a 3" outer diameter.
+The inner cylinder is 8.5" long and has a 2.5" outer diameter.
+Both cylinders are 1/4" thickness.

+The base is fairly straightforward but the cylinders require a decent amount of laser cutting or machining skill for it to look nice.